-Low profitability margin with low fixed asset turnover is not a healthy combination.
-Low net profitability margins result in very low amount of funds from sales being available to the company for investment in its operations.
-Low fixed asset turnover demands that large amount of capex needs to be incurred to grow the sales of the company.
+A low profitability margin with low fixed asset turnover is not a healthy combination.
+Low net profitability margins result in a very low amount of funds from sales being available to the company for investment in its operations.
+Low fixed asset turnover demands that a large amount of capex needs to be incurred to grow the sales of the company.
 An investor can verify the continuous capex done by Fiem Industries Ltd by analyzing the increasing net fixed assets (NFA) over the years.

 Analysis of inventory utilization of Fiem Industries Ltd reflects that it has been able to improve its efficiency levels over the years.
-Inventory turnover ratio of Fiem Industries Ltd has improved from 12 to 15.8 from FY2011 to FY2014.
-Better utilization of inventory has led to freeing of capital stuck in inventory.
-It is the major reason of Fiem Industries Ltd showing higher cash from operations than net profits over last 10 years (FY2005-14).
-PAT for last 10 years (FY2005-14) is INR 146 cr. whereas the CFO over the similar period is INR 307 cr.
+The inventory turnover ratio of Fiem Industries Ltd has improved from 12 to 15.8 from FY2011 to FY2014.
+Better utilization of inventory has led to the freeing of capital stuck in inventory.
+It is the major reason of Fiem Industries Ltd showing higher cash from operations than net profits over the last 10 years (FY2005-14).
+PAT for last 10 years (FY2005-14) is INR 146 cr. whereas the CFO over a similar period is INR 307 cr.

 As discussed above, the combination of low net profit margin and low fixed asset turnover is forcing Fiem Industries Ltd to invest heavily in its fixed assets for generating future growth.
-Increase in net fixed assets has been funded from raising debt.
+An increase in net fixed assets has been funded by raising debt.
 Total debt of Fiem Industries Ltd has increased from INR 23 cr. in FY2005 to INR 139 cr. in FY2012.